BitMind-AI/bittensor-mcp/DEVELOPMENT.md

 ## Release Process

-### GitHub Actions Workflow
+### Automated GitHub Actions Workflow

 This project uses GitHub Actions for automated releases.
+The release process is now fully automated with two workflows:

+1. **Version Check Workflow**: Triggered on every push to the main branch
+   - Checks if the version in package.json has changed
+   - If changed, automatically creates and pushes a tag matching the version

-The workflow is triggered when you push a tag starting with 'v' (e.g., v1.0.0).
+2. **Release Workflow**: Triggered when a tag starting with 'v' is pushed
+   - Builds the project and publishes it to npm
+   - Creates a GitHub Release with automatically generated release notes

 #### Required GitHub Secrets

-For the GitHub Actions workflow to work, you need to set up the following secret in your GitHub repository:
+For the GitHub Actions workflows to work, you need to set up the following secret in your GitHub repository:

 - `NPM_TOKEN`: An npm access token with publish permissions